3DGenomes/TADbit/doc/source/tutorial_general.rst

 .. figure::  pictures/hic_dixon19_tads_zoom.png
    :align:   center

-*Note: TADs number 19, corresponding to centromere is shaded, as well as TAD number 18, that size > 3 Mb.*
+*Note: the TAD number 19, corresponding to the centromere, and the TAD number 18, whose size is > 3 Mb, have been shaded*

 Saving and restoring data
 =========================

-In order to avoid having to calculate TAD position each time, Tadbit allows to save/load Chromosome objects, with all associated experiments..
+In order to avoid having to calculate TAD positions each time, TADBit allows to save and load Chromosome objects, with all the associated experiments.
+To save a Chromosome object:

 ::

    my_chrom.save_chromosome("some_path.tdb")

-And to load again the chromosome, with the experiments:
+And to load it:

 ::